not-nexus/shelf/README.md

 Configuration
 -------------

 It is required that a config.yaml exist in the root of the repository.
 This will provide information for connecting to AWS.
+Not the bucket reference name acts as an alias for referencing the bucket.

 Note: If you are using Elasticsearch via AWS and your Elasticsearch domain is restricted use the last 3 lines of the example config to support IAM authentication.
 Otherwise omit the aforementioned config lines.

     buckets:
-        bucket_name:
+        -
+            name: bucket-name
+            referenceName: bn
             accessKey: XXXXXXXXXXXXXXXXXXXX
             secretKey: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
-        bucket_name_2:
+        -
+            name: bucket_name_2
             accessKey: XXXXXXXXXXXXXXXXXXXX
             secretKey: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
     elasticsearch: